 The unprotected sailors tasked with decontaminating the ships' were stirring up radioactive material and contaminating their skin, clothing, and presumably, their lungs.
 As a result, Warren demanded an immediate halt to the entire cleanup operation.
 He was especially concerned about plutonium, which could not be detected by Geiger counters.

+The Bikini tests also inspired the eponymous swimsuit.
 Paris Swimwear designer Louis Reard adopted "Bikini" for his new line of swimwear during Operation Crossroads.
 Réard's bikini was not the first two-piece swimsuit, but he explained that "like the bomb, the bikini is small and devastating."